CANADA FX DEBT-C$ firmer after solid U.S. bond auction

 There was no domestic data on tap on Wednesday, nor major speeches or events, with investors looking to new house prices on Thursday and monthly trade figures on Friday for further direction.

-While no immediate impact on the Canadian dollar was felt in the aftermath of news that the London Stock Exchange (LSE.L: Quote) agreed to buy Canadian stock market operator TMX Group X.TO in an all-share deal, Tulk said the announcement is supportive longer-term.
+While no immediate impact on the Canadian dollar was felt in the aftermath of news that the London Stock Exchange (LSE.L) agreed to buy Canadian stock market operator TMX Group (X.TO) in an all-share deal, Tulk said the announcement is supportive longer-term.
 [ID:nLDE71808S]

 "This deal speaks to the structural strength in the Canadian economy that many foreign investors have noticed in recent months," he said.
 "Continued demand for Canadian financial assets and companies will help provide additional strength to the currency."